SandyRodger/launch_school_books/javascript.md

   - Almost every browser has a Javascript engine built in.
   - JS in the browser has 2 main purposes:
     - To change web-pages based on the user actions
-    - TO exchange mesages with a server over a network.
+    - To exchange messages with a server over a network.
 - Node.js:
   - This turns JavaScript into a general purpose programming language, which can runs apps on almost any system.
   - It needs at a minimum to do these: